annaloggg/1530FinalProject/README.md

 # 1530 Final Project

 This is the final project for course 1530.
-The project includes a local database and a frontend served through a static HTML file.
+The project includes a local database and a frontend served through HTML file.